 Life happens.
-Everyone gets two free passes - no shame.
-(See the next page.)
-Go ahead and use the "Late Pass Coupons" on the next page.
+With the exception of middle draft submissions (peer reviews), everyone gets one free pass - no shame.
 Print each one and fill it out and submit it before or on the day the assignment is due.
 After each "late pass" is used, your professor will not accept tardy submissions of any kind.
-Tip: Save your coupons for big assignments.
+Tip: Save your coupon for big assignments.